 In reality, there are quite a few different types of donkeys, but purebred specimens of any type are very difficult to come across.
 Unlike horses, distinct donkey breeds don’t seem to matter much, so donkeys have been bred and crossbred repeatedly until most specimens became “mutts,” for lack of a better term.

-10 Different Donkeys
+The 10 Types of Donkeys

 As we mentioned, there are some specific donkey breeds, though, in the United States, donkeys are categorized more for their physical characteristics.
 On this list, you’ll find both American donkeys categorized by their appearance and size, as well as some of the most common true donkey breeds that can be found in other parts of the world.
 This list is in no way exhaustive, but it will give you a good overview of the most commonly seen types and breeds of donkeys.